Leah Robbins Fowler

 J.D., University of Houston Law Center

-Prior to joining the University of Houston, Professor Fowler worked as the Health Policy Program Manager in the Center for Medical Ethics and Health Policy at Baylor College of Medicine where she maintains a designation as a Health Policy Scholar.
+Prior to UH, Professor Fowler was the Health Policy Program Manager at Baylor College of Medicine’s Center for Medical Ethics & Health Policy, where she maintains a designation as a Health Policy Scholar.
 Immediately after law school, she practiced law as a personal injury attorney.